Question

-Before you import or restore a database using mysqldump, you would need to ensure you have already created a MySQL database and MySQL database user.
-You can create both by accessing into "cPanel -> MySQL Databases."
+Before you import or restore a database using mysqldump, you must ensure you have already created a MySQL database and MySQL database user.
+You can create both by accessing "cPanel / MySQL Databases."

-Before importing a database you want to make sure that you SQL dumps are complete.
-A quick method to check the SQL file integrity is using the following command to view the starting and ending lines of the dump.
+Before importing a database, you want to make sure that your SQL dumps are complete.
+A quick method to check the SQL file integrity is to use the following command to view the starting and ending lines of the dump.

 A working example should look like this.
-If your dump file is not properly terminated nor has a proper header, then your file may be incomplete or corrupted.
+If your dump file is not properly terminated or has a proper header, it may be incomplete or corrupted.

 -- MySQL dump 10.13 Distrib 5.7.34, for Linux (x86_64)